wp-plugins/show-dimensions-in-library/readme.txt

 = I have a Question =
 You can find answers to your questions, suggest a feed, or just drop us a line at Support section.

+= Can you add my language to this plugin? =
+Yes we can.
+Go to [Transifex](https://www.transifex.com/) login or create an account and go to the project [`WP-Translations.org / Show Dimensions in Library - Wordpress Plugin`](https://www.transifex.com/projects/p/show-dimensions-in-library-wordpress-plugin/) and go translate.
+The next update we will add your translation to the plugin.
+Go to [WP-Translations Community](http://wp-translations.org/) for more information about translations.

 == Screenshots ==

 1. Dimensions in 3.9